akromjon/postgres-dumper-for-linux-servers/README.md

 **Automatically BackupTool for postgresql 9.4 | 9.6 on Servers**

 This tool uses gmail account and sends dumped sqls to email as an attachment.
 You can use this tool in servers and cron it to send database dumps automatically.
-There is a file called .env which are required to handle backups.
+There is a file called .env which are configured to handle backups.
 There is another important file called **"projects.json"** to handle multiple backups.
 All backup files are stored in backups folder and all them are deleted after the email sent.
 >projects.json
 >-domain: '[domain of your project]'
 >-db_name: '[database name of the project]'